 The frequency distribution of respondents based on attitudes towards Euthanasia in the FK UKI class of 2017 is explained as follows: the number of students who were judged to agree with Euthanasia was 66 people (55%), the number of students who had doubts about the act of Euthanasia was 47 people (39.2%) and seven people (5.8%).

 Table 5.
 Overall Attitude towards Euthanasia

+Tuble of Greater Interest to the do Interest

 Attitude Number %

 Agree 66 55

 Doubtful 47 39,2

 Disagree 7 5,8

 Total 120 100

 Table 5.1.
 Attitudes about Euthanasia by Age